-TIP: To see the mask created by the Gradient Adjustment tool, and the range of black to white tonality, choose Show Mask from the View menu.
-You can choose either a red overlay, which presents the mask over your image, or grayscale, which just shows the mask as black to white tones.
+TIP: To see the mask created by the Gradient Adjustment tool, choose Show Mask from the View menu.
+You can choose a red overlay, which presents the mask over your image, or grayscale, which shows the mask as black to white tones.
 These views can be helpful in understanding how these gradients work.